Chocorean/aoc23/README.md

 If you did it yourself, I hope you were not as devastated as myself when we both read the part 2 problem.
 My intuition was kinda wrong: I approach the problem by identifying the numbers first, then looking for a symbol around.
 Now, it revolves around the symbol...
 Let's see if I can find something clever to solve this without rewritting everything.

+[...]

 Alright, I'm glad I've found something quick to do.
 Not very clean but it's late already.
 I've basically used an hashmap and stored all part ids, indexed by the symbol position.
+I've also used for the first time the [ref](https://doc.rust-lang.org/stable/reference/patterns.html#identifier-patterns) keyword!
+Glad I'm learning.

 By the way, I've just realized while typing this I actually did not follow the wording:

 `A gear is any * symbol that is adjacent to exactly two part numbers.
 Its gear ratio is the result of multiplying those two numbers together.`

-I did not check whether the symbol was a `*` or not, but still got the correct result.
+I did not check whether the symbol was a `*`, but still got the correct result.
 Extremely lucky with the input, or bug in the input generation?